huoyeqianxun/CTPN/README.md

 2. The text area in ground truth files downloaded above are polygones.We split the polygones into target boxed(width=16),using the gt_split.py
 3. We get the labels, target vetor V in vertical and target vector O in herizontal, and save the as TFRecords files using the gen_tfrecords.py
 ## training loop
 We define the CTPN model and train it in the model_train.py file.
 Note: We used the tf.function to accelerate.
 If you want to debug, uncomment the line 14 "#tf.config.run_functions_eagerly(True)".
 If you do that, the tensorflow run in eagor mode.
 You can debug the whole script,but it runs slowly.
+# get the detection area of text
+We use proposal.py to get the proposal boxes from the output of the CTPN model, and filter them with NMS.Then we get the detection area of text with proposal2poly.py